Do you want to remove WordPress default image sizes? If you are looking for a simple guide, keep reading this article.

 By default, when you upload images to WordPress, the server generates copies of them in 3 different sizes:

-Here, we are going to show you 2 beginner-friendly methods to disable default image sizes in WordPress.
+Here, we’ll show you 2 beginner-friendly methods to disable default image sizes in WordPress.

 NOTE: Before removing the default image sizes, make sure that you are not using the sizes you’re going to disable on your site.
 Remember to check blog posts, featured images, and so on.